Nonparametric Multi-shape Modeling with Uncertainty Quantification: Problem Formulation

-Both univariate functional data and planar curves can be viewed as parametric functions, where points in the $d$-dimensional Euclidean space ($d\geq 1$) are indexed by a parameter value.
-Parameterizations of such functions are not unique.
-It is standard to parameterize by arc-length, where the parameter value for a point characterizes the length of the curve traversed to that point.
-Unfortunately, this is not always an ideal way to parameterize closed curves for the application of functional data techniques.
-For example, the clustering model formulated in \citet{zeng2019simultaneous} will be overly complicated when working with curves parameterized by arc-length.
-Additionally, there can be a benefit in defining new parameterizations to properly associate points across curves \citep{ZangFDA,kurtek2012statistical}.
+Both univariate functional data and closed planar curves can be viewed as parametric functions, where points in $d$-dimensional Euclidean space ($d\geq 1$) are indexed by a parameter value.
+Although there is an intrinsic relationship between closed curves and univariate functions \citep{olsen2018simultaneous,li2017bayesian}, there are two major considerations required to extend functional data models to closed curves:

-Although there is an intrinsic relationship between closed curves (and their shapes) and univariate functional data \citep{olsen2018simultaneous}, we note that there are two major considerations in extending functional data models to closed planar curves: \begin{itemize} \item \emph{Closedness:} The input domain for a closed curve is $\mathcal{S}^1$, the unit circle, since any arbitrarily chosen starting point is also its ending point.
-This is different from an open curve, where the domain is $\mathbb{R}$.
-Considering parameterizations on $\mathcal{S}^1$ introduces challenges in modeling to ensure the resulting curve estimate is closed.
-This necessitates further assumptions to ensure consistency in GP modeling, since ignoring boundaries when modeling a closed manifold can introduce non-trivial consistency problems for both estimation and prediction.
-We solve this problem for GP models by defining a periodic covariance kernel \citep{duvenaud2014automatic}, carefully restricting the relationship between its length-scale and periodicity parameters to ensure consistency.\\ \item \emph{Dependence:} Closed curve data considered here have a more complex dependence structure, rendering between-curve independence assumptions inappropriate.
-GP models for functional data analysis \citep{shi2011gaussian,wang2016functional,greven2017general,olsen2018simultaneous} usually consider univariate functions $f(x)$ with monotonic parameterizations.
-For closed planar curves (i.e., those with image as a subset of $\mathbb{R}^{2}$), models should be specified simultaneously on both $x$- and $y$-coordinates (two-dimensional output) as functions of one shared parameter (one-dimensional input).
-We solve this problem by designing a multi-level, multiple-output kernel, highlighting the sampling scheme in closed curves.
+\textbf{\emph{Closedness.}} The input domain for a closed curve is the unit circle $\mathcal{S}^1$, since any arbitrarily chosen starting point on it is also its ending point, unlike an open curve, where the domain is $\mathbb{R}$ (or a subset).
+Parameterizations on $\mathcal{S}^1$ present modeling challenges, as further assumptions are required to respect the closed nature of curves (which we deem \emph{consistency}).
+Closed manifold models which ignore boundaries can introduce non-trivial numerical and consistency issues.
+We address this for GP models by defining a periodic covariance kernel \citep{duvenaud2014automatic}, carefully restricting the relationship between its length-scale and periodicity hyperparameters to ensure consistency in estimation.

-\end{itemize} While these items are not the only methodological challenges that differentiate nonparametric models for closed planar curves (or shapes) modeling from univariate functional data, we believe these are the most pressing issues to address for proper statistical modeling.